 Our Airbnb also had a really nice balcony, which was great for lounging outside in the evenings with a good book!

 - Learn about Laotian arts and crafts at Ock Pop Tock Living Crafts Centre.
 There are plenty of workshops that you can participate and learn the art of weaving, traditional batik painting and more.
 You can book a full day at the centre here.

 - With such a vibrant town, and such warm and friendly locals, you’d soon forget that Laos is actually one of the most heavily bombed countries in the world.
 With many undetonated bombs still present today throughout the country, the effects from the bombings many years ago can still be felt today.
 Learn more about the history and current effect it has on the locals at the UXO Museum.

 Luang Prabang town is pretty compact, only about 2km from one end to the other, so everything is very walkable.
 There is one main road, and you’ll find yourself on the same roads everyday since it is so small.
 Alternatively, there are plenty of tuk-tuks you can take around that are relatively cheap.

 This is the Airbnb that we stayed at while in Luang Prabang, and it really felt like home.
 It was really spacious, and our lovely host, Tara even arranged for us to be picked up and dropped off at the airport!
-Get $30 off your first Airbnb booking when you sign up via this link!
+Click here to get $30 off your first Airbnb booking!

 Alternatively, find your perfect accommodation at Booking.com!
 There are plenty of options to fit every budget.
 We found many backpacker hostels for $3 per night while walking around.
 But one hotel that caught our eye was the Avani+ that’s located right by the Night Market.
 If we were to return, we’d definitely like to give this one a go!